madhu221b/uva-dl2-team11/blogpost.md

 In the other cases, the justification is murkier.
 For example, they argue that classifying superpixels in the COCO and Pascal datasets is inherently long range, but they provide no argument for why this is the case.

-Similarly, they argue that because 3D folding structure is important in determining peptide properties, and because 3D structures determine .
+Similarly, they argue that because 3D folding structure is important in determining peptide properties, and because 3D structures are determined by the interactions of multiple nodes, the peptides tasks are inherently LRI.
 However, it's not clear whether how this dependence on 3D geometry can be understood in terms of over-squashing and over-smoothing, which have only been characterised as dependent on the graph topology.

 In summary, there isn't a strong _a priori_ reason to believe that any of the datasets are characterised by LRI, except for PCQM.